Balazs-Lab/Escapability/Viral Escape Analysis/README.md

 ================================================

 ## System Requirements
-The details about how to run the escapability pipeline can be found in the Viral Escape Analysis Directory in the Analysis_Notes.md file.
 The software required to run the escapability pipeline can be installed using conda and manually installing CondonCaller software using Python -m pip.
 If you clone this directory, there is a copy of CodonCaller included, which can be used on the demo or provided data.
 While this software was developed and run on a MacOS system, the pipeline can be run on any standard machine that can run Python and conda.

 ## Demo